MHI Launch Services: Launch Site

 Main Facilities

-The movable launcher in the vehicle assembly building transports the launch vehicle and satellite to the launch pad.
+In the Vehicle Assembly Building, we perform launch vehicle assembly, inspection, and maintenance, and the satellite fairing encapsulating the customer's satellite is mounted onto the launch vehicle.
+The Vehicle Assembly Building has a movable launcher that transports the launch vehicle to the launch pad.
 The customer may choose to oversee operations in person from a pressurization room installed on the movable launcher for facility installations for satellite GSE (Ground Support Equipment).
 Once loaded onto the launch vehicle, the satellite is monitored and controlled remotely via the customer's GSE in the pressurization room and the network within the complex.
 After transport to the launch pad, the satellite can be monitored by the same systems.